TomBergmanis/TomBergmanis/README.md

 - Let's connect, I am open to collaboration, networking and new opportunities.
 Feel free to reach out via LinkedIn www.linkedin.com/in/thomas-bergmanis-540262171

 # INTRODUCTION
 I'm Tom, a passionate tech enthusiast on a journey to become a skilled Python developer and delve into the realms of software engineering and data analytics.
 I am a self-taught developer, gaining most of my knowledge through online courses and bootcamps.

 ## ABOUT ME
-I love to solve problems and have a keen interest in data and how it is used.
-My journey began when I was first introduced to Python during my final year at university.
+I love to learn, solve problems and have a keen interest in data and how it is used.
+My journey began when I was first introduced to basic programming during my final year at university.
 This sparked an interest to pursue learning Python in my own time, where I enrolled myself in a variety of online courses.
-This didn't stop here; I found out about the HyperionDev CoGrammar Skills boot camp, teaching Python and software engineering skills such as data structures and algorithms, object-oriented programming, and system design.
+This didn't stop here; I found out about the HyperionDev CoGrammar Skills boot camp, where I have been learning Python and key concepts in software development such as **data structures and algorithms, object-oriented programming, and system design**.

 ## SKILLS:
 - Languages: Python, JavaScript, HTML, and CSS